Next: Statistical tests to assess

 (2) |

-Intuitively represents the "concentration" of the similarity values close to 1; that is, if then
+represents the "concentration" of the similarity values close to 1; that is, if

 uniform distribution, we have